"Watch in wonder as I pass this hoop completely around her!"

 - Similarly, the late Adriana Xenides, "co-host" of the Australian Wheel from the first episode in July 1981 until November 1996, when due to severe illness, she had to leave; and from July 1997 until June 1999 after recovering.
 When she left, Adriana was the longest-serving female co-host of a game show; now Vanna holds that record.

-- In a variation, Jeopardy! has the Clue Crew, a team of assistants (two female, one male) who present pre-recorded visuals on some clues.
+- Since the 2001-02 season, Jeopardy has had the Clue Crew, a team of assistants (two female, one male) who present pre-recorded visuals on some clues.

 - Some shows had male Vannas, such as Joe Alaskey on Couch Potatoes and Dan the Centurian on Caesar's Challenge.